-When you have finished adding all of the scenes, click on the arrow in the top right corner of your project, select “View Breakdowns”, then click on “Edit Breakdown” next to where it says “Default Breakdown”.
-This will bring up an edit page where you can add information about each element
+Once you’ve added all the scenes, click on the arrow in the top right corner of your project, select “View Breakdowns”, then click on “Edit Breakdown” next to where it says “Default Breakdown”.
+This will bring up an edit page where you can add information about each element.

 Read The Script As If You Were A Viewer

 A well-written script can be a powerful tool for engaging an audience.
-It’s challenging to record your own narration, but with a few tips you can get the job done and deliver an engaging, professional presentation that makes viewers want to watch your video again.
+It’s challenging to record your own narration, but with a few tips, you can deliver an engaging, professional presentation that makes viewers want to watch your video again.

-Tone it down.
 The first thing to do is tone down your emotions.
-When you are recording a script, it is best to write as if you were reading it for someone else.
+When you’re recording a script, it is best to write as if you were reading it for someone else.
 Think of how you would read something out loud that someone else has written and make sure to keep your tone even throughout the entire record.

 When recording keep a copy of the script for reference so you don’t lose track of where you are in the speech or what words come next.
-This is especially important if there are any hard words or names in the speech that might be tricky while recording.
+This is especially important if there are any hard words or names in the speech that might be tricky.

 Scan The Script For Formatting Errors

 One of the most difficult aspects of screenwriting is the formatting.
-Even the most seasoned screenwriter needs to check his or her script for formatting errors from time to time.
+Even the most seasoned screenwriter needs to check their script for formatting errors from time to time.
 There are a few different ways to do this, but I prefer to scan the script for formatting errors.